-If you’re debating the pros and cons of further study, the next couple of weeks are a great time to explore your options.
+If you’re debating the pros and cons of further study, the next month or so is a great time to explore your options.

 The University has two open days coming up, and there is also the chance to meet other institutions at the Postgraduate study fair.

-On the 24th October you can take look at what it’s like to do a PhD at our Postgraduate Research Courses Open Day.
-Although for many students a Research degree is taken after a masters – there are some exceptions, or you might want to think and plan early for your research career!
+On the 23rd October you can take a look at what it’s like to do a PhD at our Postgraduate Research Courses Open Day.
+Although for most Research degrees you’ll already have to have a masters level qualification – there are some exceptions, or you might want to think and plan early for your research career!

 At both of these, you’ll also be able to meet staff and students from the courses you are interested in and find out more about funding opportunities and the excellent support and resources available to all our postgraduates.

-At the Postgraduate Study Fair on the 14th November at Manchester Central , there will be over 70 universities and specialist institutions from across the UK and Europe with thousands of courses on offer.
+At the Postgraduate Study Fair on the 19th November in the Academy, there will be over 60 universities and specialist institutions from across the UK and Europe with thousands of courses on offer.
 There will also be advice and information sessions about funding and the new postgraduate loans, choosing the right course and studying overseas.

 Not sure whether postgrad study is for you, or need more information about the different types of courses available?
 That’s okay, these events will give you the information you need to make an informed decision, but in the meantime, here are some things to think about.